A college-level music experience

 Space is limited, so apply early!

 The cost for the Summer Honor Choir is $395.
 That amount is reduced to $295 if you are an All-District Singer or to $245 if you are an All-State Singer.
 Please indicate if you qualify for this scholarship.
 A deposit of $100 (partially refundable) is required with this application.
 You may pay the remainder when you arrive.
+We now can accept credit card payments over the phone.
+Please call the music office at 501-279-4343 if you would like to pay by credit card.
 Please include a recent photo with your application.

 Transportation from and to the Little Rock airport can be arranged ($20 each way).
 If you fly, please arrange to arrive on Sunday morning before 11:30.

 Your week at Harding University will give you an opportunity to work intensively in choral music and related fields, simulating a college-level music experience.
 You'll live in university housing and eat your meals in campus dining facilities.
-Each day you'll study sightsinging, music literature, and how to present yourself as a performer.
+Each day you'll study sight-singing, music literature, and how to present yourself as a performer.
 And you'll rehearse some great choral literature, preparing for a final concert.
 There will also be special performances, events, devotionals and recreational activities.
-Registration is on Sunday afternoon, July 12, between 2:30 and 4:30.
-The Final Concert will be given on Friday night, July 17, and you may depart after the concert or on Saturday morning.
-Participants receive, at no extra charge, one hour of college credit in Music 131 (Chorus).
+Registration is on Sunday afternoon, July 10, between 1:30 and 4:30.
+The Final Concert will be given on Friday night, July 15, and you may depart after the concert or on Saturday morning.
+Participants can receive one hour of college credit in Music 1310 (Chorus).

 $395 covers everything—room, board, entertainment and instruction.
 A deposit of $100 (partially refundable) is required with your application.
 A scholarship of $150 is offered to All-State Singers, and $100 to All-District or All-Region singers.